Skip to content

 Using in Video Translation Software

-Please upgrade the software to v3.40 to use this feature.
-Download the upgrade package at https://pyvideotrans.com/downpackage
+Please upgrade the software to v3.40 before use.
+The upgrade download address is https://pyvideotrans.com/downpackage

-Open the menu and go to TTS Settings -> OpenAI TTS.
-Change the interface address to http://your_ip:7899/v1
+Open the menu and go to TTS Settings -> OpenAI TTS and change the interface address to http://your_ip:7899/v1

 image.png